dulvui/simondalvai.org/src/content/blog/css-only-darkmode.md

 But anyway I can't remember the last time I used a button like that and websites should follow directly the system settings.

 ## How to test it
-To test it you can simply switch the color theme of your browser in the settings and voilà: the site changes automatically colors.
+To test it, you can simply switch the color theme of your browser in the settings and voilà: the site changes automatically colors.
 For this website I used the [solarized](https://ethanschoonover.com/solarized/) theme.
-It is my favorite theme and I use the light mode everywhere I can.
+It is my favorite theme and I use the solarized light theme everywhere I can.

-So here the internet proved me again that a simple website can have a lot of cool features, without using JS at all.u
+So here, the internet proved me again, that a simple website can have a lot of cool features, without using JS at all.